Navigation

 Antibody treatment

-If you know you’ve been exposed to the virus, you may be able to have antibody treatment before you develop symptoms, to help fight it off.
-Your doctor may ask you to have a test for antibodies to chickenpox first, to check whether you’re immune.
-If the test is negative (you’re not immune), you may be offered an antibody injection.
+Your doctor will ask you to have a test for antibodies to chickenpox first, to check whether you’re immune.
+You may have to go to hospital to have this done, as it can be quicker to get the results.
+If the test is negative (you’re not immune), you may have an antibody injection.
 This is called a varicella zoster immunoglobulin (VZIG) injection.

 Complications of chickenpox

 Young children can also be at risk of becoming dehydrated.
 Signs of dehydration include peeing less, feeling very tired and cold fingers and toes.
 Your child’s skin may also be less elastic, which means it won’t bounce back if you pull it slightly.
 If your child shows these signs, call a doctor straightaway.
+Rarer complications of chickenpox can include:

 Chickenpox and pregnancy

-If you’re pregnant and come into contact with chickenpox, you don’t need to worry if you’ve previously had chickenpox yourself, or you’ve had a vaccine.
-You should already be immune.
-But if you’ve never had chickenpox or aren’t sure, see your midwife or GP as soon as possible.
+If you’ve never had chickenpox or aren’t sure, see your midwife or GP as soon as possible.
 Your GP may give you treatments that can reduce the severity of the infection if you do get it.
 See Treatment section above for more information.
 If you develop chickenpox, your GP may want to monitor you closely in case of complications, or refer you to a specialist.

 Contact your GP or seek urgent medical advice from your midwife or health visitor if you get chickenpox within a week of giving birth.
 Your baby can be given injections of antibodies to help protect them against the infection.